 The visual arts have long played a prominent role in the cultural life of the Trinity, and continue to enrich our community and shared spaces across the campus

 In 1911, returned Australian expatriate artist Rupert Bunny was approached by the alumni of the College and commissioned to paint a portrait of the inaugural Warden, Dr Alexander Leeper.
-Leeper had been Warden for 35 years at the time, and would continue until 1918.
+Leeper had been Warden for 35 years at the time, and would continue in this role until 1918.

 This first commissioned work lay the foundations for a collection that has grown over the course of the last century to stand as one of the finest collegiate collections of portraiture in Australia.

-Leeper's successors as Wardens would likewise have their portraits commissioned by the College.
-It was the establishment of the College Art Committee in 1983 however that provided renewed vigour for Trinity to actively engage with the visual arts, and a more concerted approach to the growth of Australian contemporary portraiture.
+The establishment of the College Art Committee in 1983 provided renewed vigour for Trinity to actively engage with the visual arts, and a more concerted approach to the growth of Australian contemporary portraiture.

 The collection embodies the achievements of the College's communities of alumni and supporters from across a diverse field of professional endeavours, from business, theology, philanthrophy, and the Arts.